bulentozbilgin/Basic-Stats/README.md

 # Basic-Stats
 parStats - Basic Statistics module

-parStats - Basic Statistics Module is a .NET Framework 3.5 based class library, containing high performance classes to perform basic statistics calculations.
-The package is about 300 kilobytes, and it can be distributed royalty-free with the client application.
-For details on installation and registering your copy of parStats, please see Installation Instructions and Registration.
-General use instructions are under Using parStats and Deployment.
+parStats - Basic Statistics Module is a .NET Framework 3.5 based class library written in C#, containing high performance classes to perform basic statistics calculations.
+It is available under GNU Lesser GPL V3.0 license.

-The following gives a list of the main classes in parStats dll:
+The following gives a list of the main classes in Basic Stats:

 - Frequency class
 - CrossTab class